Suraj2093/Azure-Experience-Centre/README.md

 <img src="https://github.com/Suraj2093/Azure-Experience-Centre/blob/master/Images/Template_Edit.png"/>

-* Permission Type : Choose any of the deployment plan as below
+* Permission Type : Choose any of the Permission type as below
 <br> a.
 [Azure Built-in Role](#azure-built-in-role) : Choose this permission type to assign the Azure Built-in Role to the Attendee/Instructor of the workshop.
 <br>* [Profile Type](#profile-type) : Choose Attendee or Instructor according to whom you want to assign this permission.
 <br>* [Identity](#identity) : Choose AAD user or AAD Service Principle according to where you want to apply this permission.